 - Weight loss/gain

 Both drugs may also cause what's known as "paradoxical effects," where in some cases the person may experience a worsening of symptoms rather than an improvement.
 In some, this may be more anxiety.
 In others, this can even be severe suicidal ideation and possibly even action.
-This is uncommon, but still a serious concern.
+This is uncommon, but is still a serious concern.